Seegnify/EmbeddedML/README.md

 ### From Source

-The binaries can be compiled using the provided CMake wrapper script:
+Compile the binaries using provided CMake wrapper script:

 ```bash
 ./bin/build.sh